2019 Hash Bash Recap

-The 48th Annual Ann Arbor Hash Bash festival took place April 6, 2019 and was an overwhelming success in the eyes of City Council Members.
+The 48th Annual Ann Arbor Hash Bash festival took place on April 6, 2019, and was an overwhelming success in the eyes of City Council Members.
 Big names in Michigan politics attended and spoke at the event.

 This indicates a clear step forward in the normalization of marijuana use, both medically and recreationally in Michigan.
 Nearly every level of government was represented at the festival, including First Ward City Council Members, County Commission, State Representative, State Senator, and prepared statements from Gov. Whitmer and Attorney General Dana Nessel were also played.
 City Council Member, Anne Bannister told the attendees that Ann Arbor leaders are examining social-use policies in cities like San Francisco, Denver, and West Hollywood to allow on-site consumption of cannabis at certain establishments.
 “So stay tuned,” said Bannister.